delfineonx/block-codeloader/README.md

 ## 📦 Installation

-Copy the loader source code entirely into your actual <code>World Code</code>.<br/>
+Copy the loader source code entirely into your real <code>World Code</code>.<br/>

 * [`Minified version`](https://github.com/delfineonx/block-code-loader/blob/main/src/code_loader_minified.js)

 <h6>- It self‑boots on the lobby start/creation.<br/>
-- If you want, you may put some non-event (not in-game callback) functions or other objects right after the loader source code, if there is some free space in your actual <code>World Code</code>.</h6>
+- If you want, you may put some non-event (not in-game callback) functions or other objects right after the loader source code, if there is some free space in your real <code>World Code</code>.</h6>

 ---